History of Kerala: Cheraman Perumal

-According to the Cheraman Juma Mosque and some other narratives, "Once a Cheraman Perumal probably named Ravi Varma was walking with his queen in the palace, when he witnessed the Splitting of the moon.
-Shocked by this, he asked his astronomers to note down the exact time of the splitting.
-Then, when some Arab merchants visited his palace, he asked them about this incident.
-Their answers led the King to Mecca, where he met Islamic prophet Muhammad and converted to Islam.
-Muhammad named him Tajuddin or Thajuddin or Thiya-aj-Addan meaning "crown of faith".
-The king then wrote letters to his kingdom to accept Islam and follow the teachings of Malik bin Deenar".
-It is assumed that the first recorded version of this legend is an Arabic manuscript of anonymous authorship known as Qissat Shakarwati Farmad.
-The 16th century Arabic work Tuhfat Ul Mujahideen authored by Zainuddin Makhdoom II of Ponnani, as well as the medieval Malayalam work Keralolpathi, also mention about the departure of last Cheraman Perumal of Kerala into Mecca.
+The system was supported by the Namboothiri men, their concubines, and the offspring born out of those relationships, along with manipulation and mind games, not by valor or power.
+That is why, when Tipu Sultan came to Malabar, he faced no real resistance.
+At Chirakkal, the ruling family handed over their kingdom to the British and fled to Travancore.
+In Kozhikode, upon hearing this news, everyone escaped to South Kerala, and the zamorin king burned his palace and committed suicide.
+The Eradis of Nediyiruppu, who later came to be known as the Zamorins of Kozhikode, who were left out in cold during allocation of the land, was granted the Cheraman Perumal's sword (with the permission to "die, and kill, and seize").

 Prehistory

 A substantial portion of Kerala including the western coastal lowland and the plains of midland may have been under the sea in ancient times.
 Marine fossils have been found in an area near Changanassery, thus supporting the hypothesis.
 Archaeological studies have identified many Mesolithic, Neolithic and Megalithic sites in the eastern highlands of Kerala mainly centred around the eastern mountain ranges of Western Ghats.
 Rock engravings in the Edakkal Caves, in Wayanad date back to the Neolithic era around 6000 BCE.
 These findings have been classified into Laterite rock-cut caves (Chenkallara), Hood stones (Kudakkallu), Hat stones (Toppikallu), Dolmenoid cists (Kalvrtham), Urn burials (Nannangadi) and Menhirs (Pulachikallu).
 The studies point to the indigenous development of the ancient Kerala society and its culture beginning from the Paleolithic age, and its continuity through Mesolithic, Neolithic and Megalithic ages.
 However, foreign cultural contacts have assisted this cultural formation.
 The studies suggest possible relationship with Indus Valley civilization during the late Bronze Age and early Iron Age.

 Archaeological findings include dolmens of the Neolithic era in the Marayur area.
 They are locally known as "muniyara", derived from muni (hermit or sage) and ara (dolmen).
 Rock engravings in the Edakkal Caves in Wayanad are thought to date from the early to late Neolithic eras around 5000 BCE.
 Historian M. R. Raghava Varier of the Kerala state archaeology department identified a sign of "a man with jar cup" in the engravings, which is the most distinct motif of the Indus valley civilisation.